emmt/Xen/tcltk/README.md

 where `$command` is the path to the executable and the ellipsis stands for any subsequent arguments (Tcl syntax `{*}$args` may be handy to unpack a list of arguments).
-The result of a successful `::xen::subprocess` is the name of the spawned process.
-The spawned process runs in the background with its standard input and outputs connected by pipes to the Tcl shell.
+The result of a successful `::xen::subprocess::spawn` is the name of the spawned process.
+The spawned process runs in the background with its standard input and its outputs connected by pipes to the Tcl shell.
 The process identifier (PID) and the channels connected to the spawned process can be retrieved by:

 ```.tcl
 ::xen::subprocess::pid    $process